masud407/abdullahalmasud.github.io/projects/bone-scaffold-design.md

 ## Overview

 This project focused on the design, fabrication, and mechanical characterization of 3D-printed bone tissue scaffolds with tunable anisotropic properties.
 By modifying lattice unit-cell geometry and scaffold architecture, the work aimed to mimic the directional mechanical behavior of native bone while maintaining high porosity for tissue growth and vascularization.
-Experimental testing and finite element analysis were combined to establish design principles for next-generation bone regeneration implants. :contentReference[oaicite:0]{index=0}
+Experimental testing and finite element analysis were combined to establish design principles for next-generation bone regeneration implants.

 ## Motivation

 Successful bone tissue scaffolds must provide sufficient mechanical support while promoting biological integration.
 Conventional scaffold designs are often isotropic and cannot reproduce the anisotropic mechanical behavior observed in natural bone.
-This project investigated how unit-cell geometry, porosity, and hierarchical architecture can be engineered to create mechanically efficient scaffolds tailored for orthopedic and spinal fusion applications. :contentReference[oaicite:1]{index=1}
+This project investigated how unit-cell geometry, porosity, and hierarchical architecture can be engineered to create mechanically efficient scaffolds tailored for orthopedic and spinal fusion applications. :contentReference

 ## Methods